-The contactor is equipped with two operating coils, the upper coil being used to close the normally-open contact, and the lower coil serving to produce a complete sealing of the normally-closed contact.
-When neither operating coil is energized the kickout springs hold the lower, or normally-closed, contacts together.
-Because the kickout springs are not sufficiently strong to produce the full contact pressure, the lower coil should be energized at all times that the lower contacts are to be required to carry current.
+The contactor is equipped with two operating coils, the upper coil being used to close the normally-open contacts, and the lower coil serving to produce a complete sealing of the normally-closed contacts.
+When neither operating coil is energized, the kickout spring holds the lower, or normally-closed contacts together.
+Because the kickout spring is not sufficiently strong to produce the full contact pressure, the lower coil should be energized at all times that the lower contacts are to be required to carry current.

-An arc shield and blowout structure are always provided on the normally-open pole.
-They are optional on the normally-closed pole, and should always be provided when this pole is to be required to interrupt a circuit.
-The arc shield is held in place by the blowout pole pieces and a spring clip, and may be removed by pulling it directly forward.
+Arc shields and blowout structures are always provided on the normally-open poles. optional on the normally-closed pole, and should always be provided when this pole is to be required to interrupt a circuit.
+Each arc shield is held in place by the blowout pole pieces and a spring clip, and may be removed by pulling it directly forward.
 An arc horn in the arc shield relieves the moving contact of excessive burning.
 The arc, which is drawn between the contacts as they separate, moves outward under the influence of the magnetic blowout field and transfers from the moving contact to the arc horn.
 A flexible connection which is provided to maintain the arc horn at the same potential as the moving contact serves also to prevent loss or misplacement of the arc shield when the latter is removed for inspection of the contacts.

 The moving and stationary contacts are faced with solid silver.
-The moving contacts are hinged on the armature in such a way that sliding or rubbing of the surfaces when the contacts meet is practically non-existent, a provision essential to the long life of silver contacts.
+The moving contacts are hinged on their supports in such a way that sliding or rubbing of the surfaces when the contacts meet is practically nonexistent, a provision essential to the long life of silver contacts.